 P55 has current location (currently holds) is a shortcut.
-A more detailed representation can make use of the fully developed (i.e. indirect) path from E19 Physical Object through P25 moved (moved by), E9 Move P26 moved to (was destination of) to E53 Place if and only if this Move is the most recent.
+A more detailed representation can make use of the fully developed (i.e. indirect) path from E19 Physical Object through P25 silver cup 232 (E22) has current location Display cabinet 23, Room 4, British Museum (E53)

+Move is the most recent.

+moved (moved by), E9 Move P26 moved to (was destination of) to E53 Place if and only if this